Linux-Lite-Wiki/Init-Linux-Lite-wiki/community-support.md

-## Community & Support
-Certainly.
-Here's the detailed content for:

----

 ## 19. Community & Support

 Linux Lite is more than just a lightweight operating system—it's also supported by a vibrant, helpful community of users, contributors, and developers.
 Whether you're a beginner or an experienced Linux user, there are several channels through which you can get help, contribute back, and stay engaged with the project.